 Data for available countries can be downloaded from the EUKLEMS website (www.euklems.net).
 All files are Excel files.

-All series derived from this database must be referred to as: "Federal Planning Bureau, EU KLEMS Database, June 2016".
+All series derived from the Belgian part of the database must be referred to as: "Federal Planning Bureau, EU KLEMS Database, September 2017”.

 Compared to the previous update, some remarks for the users of this database:

-The user interested in the exact sources of the variables can consult the PDF file “EU KLEMS: Sources of the June 2016 Release”.
+The user interested in the exact sources of the variables can consult the PDF file “EU KLEMS: Sources of the September 2017 Release”.